Un3x/raw-javascript-todo-lesson/README.md

 # raw-javascript-todo-lesson
 This project is made to teach javascript to beginner.

-This is the first project.
+This is the first project of the course.

 Each tag marks 1 step of the project.